Location Edinburgh, GB

 Education, qualifications and experience

-- Experience of working within a teaching and learning environment.
+- Experience of working within a similar Museum & Archive environment

 Competencies, Tasks and Responsibilities

-The tasks and responsibilities listed under the following Competency Headings form part of all technical roles in the University at this level and it is expected that the role-holder will perform them to at least an effective standard at all times.
+The tasks and responsibilities listed under the following Competency Headings form part of all professional advice and support roles in the University at this level and it is expected that the role-holder will perform them to at least an effective standard at all times.

 - Create a positive image of the University by being responsive, prompt and courteous when responding to requests or enquiries from customers

-- Produce standard and ad hoc reports as requested
+- Produce timely reports for management as requested

 - Liaise with internal and external teams, committees, bodies etc. to ensure an effective service